-At its most basic, a Websense policy is made up of 3 components:
+At its most basic, a Websense Web Security policy is made up of 3 components:

-- A schedule determines when each group of filtering settings applies. - A category filter defines category filtering actions (permit, block, confirm, quota) for each time period.

-Instead of a category filter, each time period in the schedule can enforce a limited access filter (a list of specific URLs and IP addresses that users can access).
-When a limited access filter is enforced, client requests for sites not appearing in the list are blocked.

-• A protocol filter defines non-HTTP protocol filtering actions (permit, block) for each time period
+- A schedule determines when each group of security settings applies. - ◆ A category filter defines enforcement actions (permit, block, confirm, quota) for each URL category during the selected time period. - Instead of a category filter, each time period in the schedule can apply a limited access filter (a list of specific URLs and IP addresses that users can access).
+When a limited access filter is used, client requests for sites not appearing in the list are blocked. - ◆ A protocol filter defines enforcement actions (permit, block) for each non-HTTP protocol during the selected time period.

-This makes it easy to create a single policy that applies more restrictive filtering during work or school hours, or at times of peak bandwidth usage, with less restrictive filtering at other times, as shown here:
+This makes it easy to create a single policy that applies more restrictive filters during work or school hours, or at times of peak bandwidth usage, with less restrictive filters at other times, as shown here: